benjiebob/SMALify/README.md

 Please create a pull request or submit an issue if you would like to contribute.

 ## Licensing
-(c) Benjamin Biggs, Andrew Fitzgibbon and Roberto Cipolla.
+(c) Benjamin Biggs, Oliver Boyne, Andrew Fitzgibbon and Roberto Cipolla.
 Department of Engineering, University of Cambridge 2020

 By downloading this code, you agree to the [Creative Commons Attribution 3.0 International license](https://creativecommons.org/licenses/by/3.0/).
 This license allows users to use, share and adapt the code, so long as credit is given to the authors (e.g. by citation).